FC Petržalka

 FC Petržalka is a Slovak football club based in Bratislava.
-The club was founded in 1898 and it promoted twice to the top flight 1. liga in the Czechoslovakia during 1980's (for 1981–82 season and 1984–85 season) and spent another 14 consecutive seasons in the Slovak first league from 1996–97 to 2009–10.
+The club was founded in 1898 and it was promoted twice to the top flight 1. liga in the Czechoslovakia during the 1980s (for the 1981–82 season and 1984–85 season) and spent another 14 consecutive seasons in the Slovak first league from 1996–97 to 2009–10.
 The biggest international success of Petržalka was participation in the group stage of the 2005–06 UEFA Champions League and Round of 32 of the 2005–06 UEFA Cup.
-Several years later, after losing its owner a different company took over the piece of land under the club's old home ground Štadión Petržalka for commercial building-up and the stadium was demolished.
+Several years later, after losing its owner, a different company took over the piece of land under the club's old home ground Štadión Petržalka for commercial building and the stadium was demolished.

 The football club founded in 1898, from the previous sport club Pozsonyi Torna Egyesület which was grounded in 1880, initially played in the regional Hungarian league.
 The club has been known by 17 names in its history, including Artmedia Bratislava (after their advertising agency sponsors).
 Artmedia played in the top flight Slovak league from its inception in 1993 until 2010.
 The club achieved its biggest success in the mid-2000s (decade), while playing under the coach Vladimír Weiss.
 The club won the Corgoň Liga title in 2005 and later qualified for the group stage of the Champions League, where it achieved the biggest success of all the Slovak clubs.
 Later, in 2008 the club won the double, but during the next season most of the squad left the club.

 The club plays its home matches at its own new stadium with a capacity of 1600.
 The team wears white and black striped shirts.

+In 2025, the club expressed interest in building a new stadium.